-The episodes in Series 1 were shown in two one-hour parts.
+The episodes in Series 1 and 2 were shown in two one-hour parts.
 See more »

 [talking about the next-door neighbour's noisy love-making]